Overview

 Frequently Asked Questions

-Why can’t we just update current facilities?
+Why didn’t you just update the original facilities?

-The current site is aging and some buildings have already been condemned.
-The community was consulted on options in 2016, including updating current buildings, and the complete redevelopment was the most widely supported option.
-The plans for redevelopment will create a more sustainable, flexible accessible, modern facility to meet community needs than could be achieved by updating the current buildings.
+The original site was aging and some buildings had been condemned.
+The community was consulted on options in 2016, including the option of updating current buildings, and the complete redevelopment was the most widely supported option.

-The new build part of the centre will include solar panels and heat pumps to significantly cut overall carbon emissions compared to the community spaces that are currently used.
+The new build part of the centre includes solar panels and heat pumps to significantly cut overall carbon emissions compared to the community spaces that are currently used.
 This replaces a number of old buildings, at Princes St and other sites, which are very energy inefficient.
 Bringing them together on one site creates cost efficiencies, meaning we can provide better facilities and higher energy efficiency for the centre overall.

-How is the project being financed?
+How was the project being financed?

 Who will manage the centre going forward?